 Quick and accurate forecasts with ActionableAgile

-The most important question to stakeholders is often “When can it be done?”
-There is a lot that goes into answering that seemingly simple question.
-What is involved in the work?
-What else are we doing?
-What risks are there?
-The questions go on and on.
+We believe that providing quick and accurate forecasts that allow you to focus on delivering value is what we call working smarter, not harder.
 Traditional estimation processes are so time-consuming, and often inaccurate, that an entire #noestimates movement has been started.
 However, these questions still need to be answered and we need a way to answer them that doesn’t get in the way of getting things done.
 That way is probabilistic forecasting and ActionableAgile Analytics provides that and more.

 What is probabilistic forecasting?